NASA-IMPACT/veda-data-pipelines/scripts/insert_collections.md

 # Inserting Collection Metadata

-This document describes how to insert STAC Collection Metadata for collections from a local machine.
-Using cloud resources may be useful in the future to make sure this process is tested and repeatable but a local process is all that is required at this time.
+This document describes how to insert STAC collection metadata from a local machine into the `delta-backend-dev` database.
+Using cloud resources may be useful in the future for a tested and repeatable process, but a local process is all that is required at this time.

 These stesp assumes you can connect to the pgSTAC database instance from an EC2 or security group inbound rule permitting access for your IP.

-### Step 1:
+### Step 1: Generate collection sql

-Generate collection sql.
-See examples in [collections-sql/](./collections-sql/) and the [STAC Collection Spec](https://github.com/radiantearth/stac-spec/blob/master/collection-spec/README.md).
+After reviewing examples in [collections-sql/](./collections-sql/) and the [STAC Collection Spec](https://github.com/radiantearth/stac-spec/blob/master/collection-spec/README.md), create another `.sql` file in collections-sql for the collection of interest.

 ### Step 2: Load PG STAC credentials from AWS

+PG STAC credentials are stored in AWS Secrets Manager.
+The scripts below load the database host, username, database and password as local environment variables.

 Before you run these commands, you will need AWS credentials set in your environment.